TIER 4 - COMBATIVE HANDGUN

 Defense Academy Support: Each phase of your training is supported through our online learning portal, the DSI Defense Academy, which houses all the curricula and materials (instructional videos, manuals, photos, customized training plans, white papers, etc.,) which you will need to access in order to quickly progress your training and earn a Graduate level certificate from DSI.

-Depending on range availability, DSI CFIs offer the Tier 4 Combative Handgun Program in three (3) formats: You can train over 2-days (8-hours each), you can take a modular approach which will divide the course up over four 4-hour training sessions (better than the 2-day approach), or you can attend weekly or bi-weekly (ideal training format) 1-hour training sessions for a total of 16-hours of on-range training.
+Depending on range availability, DSI CFIs offer the Tier 4 Combative Handgun Program in three (3) formats: You can train over 2-days (8-hours each), you can take a modular approach which will divide the course up over four 4-hour training sessions (better than the 2-day approach), or you can attend weekly or bi-weekly 1-hour training sessions (ideal training format) for a total of 16-hours of on-range training regardless of the format you choose.

 Module-2 - Handgun SKILL BUILDER: This pragmatic live fire intensive course starts with testing of those vital combative skills learned in the Module-1 Handgun Basics course and then adds more essential skills such as; sighted combative fire, the correct reload to so your handgun doesn't end up going empty, shooting with a concealment garment, moving to cover diagonally, remedial actions for malfunctions, learning how to effectively shoot your handgun in a low/reduced light environment, learning how to apply a tourniquet, hemorrhage control and packing wounds.